 You can find out more about StREAM@Leeds by accessing the training materials available on the ‘StREAM@Leeds Guidance for Students’ portfolio by clicking here.

 If you haven’t already completed registration, it’s important that you do that as soon as you can.
-Click here to register and here to find out more about module enrolment.
+Follow three steps to complete registration and to find out more about module enrolment.

 Before you start, there’s lots you can do to get an understanding of life in Leeds as a student.
 We’ve put together useful links, blogs and guides for things you can do before you start your course to empower you, and help you feel up to speed and in control.